daguilarm/belich-tables/README.md

 Belich Tables is a Laravel package base on Livewire and AlpineJS that allows you to create scaffold datatables with search, column sort, filters, pagination, etc...

+## Important
+This repository is not longer update... sorry I have no time.

 ## Requirements

 This package need at least: